exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 ### Supported Cloud Storage Systems

-Currently, only Amazon S3, Azure Blob Storage and Azure Data Lake Storage Gen1 and Gen2 storage systems are supported.
+Currently, cloud-storage-extension supports importing delta formatted data from Amazon S3, Azure Blob Storage and Azure Data Lake Storage Gen1 and Gen2 storage systems.

 You can read more about the supported storage requirements and configuration on the [delta.io/delta-storage.html][delta-storage] page.